CN 0098 Comprehensive Exam in School Counseling0 Credits

 Prerequisite: CN 0558.

 In elementary, middle, and/or secondary school setting placements, candidate interns receive individual supervision.
 University faculty conduct weekly group supervision on campus that includes an emphasis on clinical work, prevention, and consultation, as well as professional issues related to practice.
-Internship requirements include 600 clock hours, including 240 direct service hours.
+Internship requirements include 700 clock hours over 10 months, including 240 direct service hours.
 Candidates make their internship arrangements with the assistance of the clinical coordinator.

 CN 0591C Continuing Clinical Mental Health Internship3 Credits